 Lights can be mounted just about anywhere you feel your bike would benefit from more visibility.
 We’ve mounted ours to handlebars, the bicycle frame, the seat post, our helmet and to our wheel spokes.
 Helmet mounts are especially helpful for night mountain bike rides, but we’ve always valued our helmet light during our nighttime bike commutes.
 This is even more the case when coupled with a strong bike headlight that has a complimentary beam pattern.

 There are many different types of bicycle lights: headlights, front and back light sets, rear blinkers, and miscellaneous lights.
-Light ropes or reflective clothing have also become more popular over the last several years.
+And as mentioned above, there is a different bike light for every price point.
+Spend more and you can clamp a 6000 lumens light to your helmet or frame.
+Go cheap, and you’ll be down in the Light ropes or reflective clothing have also become more popular over the last several years.
 One of the more significant advances this year is the focus on lights that help increase your visibility during the daytime.
 Our overall bike light top pick embraces this technology and sets the bar high for the future of bike light design.
 When purchasing your new lights, don’t forget to look for one than can be easily removed from wherever you mount it.
 Also, since many of us bike in the rain, check the IPX rating to make sure it will do well in wet conditions.

 All of our recommendations below have IPX ratings of 5 or 6.
 As you peruse our list below, we added recent video footage of our top three recommendations so you can get up close and personal with each model.